tsole0/ranked-eballot-manager/README.md

 ## Limits of system design

 At a (very large) number of rounds, Python will return a stack size error and no more results will be tabulated.
 However, due to limitations in the implementation of the program, it is likely (although untested) that using a large amount of candidates >450 could lead to stack overflows, causing fatal errors.
+With this said, it is suggested that this framework be used only for running candidates in real ranked choice elections and not for other uses (i.e. using the program as a sorting algorithm or inputting values other than ranked votes) to avoid edge cases that will return errors.